brennydoogles/Godot-2D-GameManager/README.md

 ### Game Manager Signals
 The following signals may be emitted or called in order to work with the Game Manager.

-#### SCENE_CHANGE_REQUESTED(requestedScene: String)
+#### LEVEL_CHANGE_REQUESTED(requestedLevel: String)
-This signal may be emitted at any point to request that the GameManager change the active scene to any other scene.
+This signal may be emitted at any point to request that the GameManager change the active Level to any other Level.
 It will first verify that the requested scene exists and is of a type which descends from AbstractLevel, before passing in the player and loading the scene.
+Where possible it is recommended to use the UID of a scene rather than its path to allow easier refactoring of the project.